Sweden-Mayhem/site/content/minecraft/play.md

 4. Set the **Server Name** to `Sweden Mayhem`
 5. Set the **Server Address** to `minecraft.swedenmayhem.se`
 6. Click **Done**, then select the server and click **Join Server**

+Read more about our unique systems and how to make your game pretty on our [Help](/minecraft/help) page!